PyTorch Deployment via “torch.compile”#

 Windows support#

-Currently, PyTorch does not support torch.compile feature on Windows officially.
-However, it can be accessed by running the below instructions:
+For PyTorch versions below 2.3.0, the torch.compile feature is not supported on Windows officially.
+However, it can be accessed by running the following instructions:

 1. Install the PyTorch nightly wheel file - 2.1.0.dev20230713 ,